 In this documentary 'Naked Samoan' Oscar Kightley, and Māori radio/TV personality Nathan Rarere use DNA technology to trace their families' ancestry.
 They discover that their forebears originated in Taiwan before migrating to the Pacific via Vanuatu (and the Cook Islands, for those going on to Aotearoa).
 On the DNA trail they meet locals and find striking cultural similarities — even in Taiwan, where the indigenous people look Polynesian, and provide a haka-like welcome.
 The film won top honours at the International Oceania Documentary Film Festival in Tahiti.

-Made with assistance from NZ On Air for TV3.
+Made with with funding from NZ On Air